JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Thanks to my advisors for guiding me through this process.
 - Thank you to UTA and USDA-ARS for funding my research

 *Thanks to my advisors for guiding me through this process.
 Thank you to UTA and USDA-ARS for funding my research.
 And a special thanks to yall for listening.
 Any Questions?
+Q1.
 For safety a study was published in 2024, The detector is run in short bursts.
 In a worst case senario, it was left running in a single spot for an hour.
-Within the next hour, radioactivity decreased to natural background levels.*
+Within the next hour, radioactivity decreased to natural background levels.
+Q2.
+At 1e9 histories, a single cell took about 3500 secconds, while the 9 by 9 by 9 mesh took double that time just under 7000 seconds.*

 ## References 1